becamorin20/Group-16/docs/final.md

 We do this by modifying our middle dynamic BF, _p5_, to add a constant $$0.5$$ if a wall is in it's region.
 This means that the possible values for this BF are $${0,0.5,1,1.5,2,2.5,3,3.5}$$, instead of $${0,1,2,3}$$.

-These modifications give our agent an further advantage by letting him know if he is getting too close to wall and boxing himself in
+These modifications give our agent an further advantage by letting him know if he is getting too close to a wall and boxing him/her self in.

 <br><br>